 Our city offers a municipal pool, the Gretna Public Library and recreational facilities at several parks.
 Youth athletic leagues, a volunteer fire and rescue department and a variety of other organizations serve as testament to the small town values our residents treasure.

-Churches gather weekly for services at St. Patrick's Catholic Church, the Gretna United Methodist Church, Resurrection Lutheran Church, Good Shepherd Lutheran Church, Gretna Community Church, the Gretna Baptist Church, New Song Church, Acts II Church, and Journey Church.
+Churches gather weekly for services at St. Patrick's Catholic Church, the Gretna United Methodist Church, Resurrection Lutheran Church, Good Shepherd Lutheran Church, Gretna Community Church, the Gretna Baptist Church, New Song Church, Acts II Church, Standing Stone Bible Church and Journey Church.
 Soon to come is the Church of Latter Day Saints.